By Kelsey Tonner (Beabetterguide.com) — 4 Feb 2021

 Amazing tours have amazing guides.

 That’s the bottom line.
-Recruiting, mentoring, evaluating, inspiring and supporting are all important elements of building an outstanding team.
+Recruiting, mentoring, evaluating, inspiring and supporting are all important elements of training a tour guide and building an outstanding team.
 But remember, you are not alone in all of this.
-Check out the Be a Better Guide Community to get in touch with other tour operators, tour companies and tour businesses.
+Check out the Be a Better Guide Community to get in touch with other tour operators, tour companies and tour businesses, and access online training courses and resources on how to train your tour guides.
 We are constantly coming together to share best practices, and ultimately raising the bar on what it means to give an unforgettable tour!